alibaba/spring-ai-alibaba/GOVERNANCE.md

 ## Committer

 [Project committers](./COMMITTERS.md) are responsible for activities around maintaining and updating Spring AI Alibaba.
-Final decisions on the project reside with the project committers.

 Committers MUST remain active.
 If they are unresponsive for >6 months, they will be automatically removed unless a <a href="https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote" target="_blank">super-majority</a> of the other project committers agrees to extend the period to be greater than 6 months.